katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/making-a-commit-video.md

 ---
-title: Video: How to make a Commit
+title: "Video: How to make a Commit"
 sidebar_position: 2
 ---
 ### Video Tutorial on Making a Commit